KeremTurgutlu/i_heart_learning/README.md

 `final_data`: Under this directory you will find images directory which has **i_contour** and **o_contour** images under every patients own directory.

-`notebook`: This folder consists two notebooks that I've used.
+`notebooks`: This folder consists two notebooks that I've used.
 Notebook **development** is used to develop, debug and design.
 The other notebook, **solution-manual** shows how to use `solution` package to create Dataloaders just in few lines of code.